japanninja74/OS_emness_sha256/README.md

 </p>

 ## Exercises
 Here are the proposed exercises.
-The solutions can be found in the "solution" folder of the repository.
+The solutions can be found in the "solutions" folder of the repository.

 ### Exercise 1
 ### Exercise 2